 ** This post contains tips and instructions to achieve the best possible results.
 This photo is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

-- Granita biscuits – plain, sweet biscuits are crushed and mixed with melted butter to form the biscuit base of the pie.
+- Granita biscuits – plain, sweet tea biscuits are crushed and mixed with melted butter to form the biscuit base of the pie.
 In Australia and NZ, use Arnott’s Granita, Marie or Butternut Snap biscuits.
-In the US and the UK, Digestives or Graham Crackers can be used.
+In the US and the UK, Digestives or Graham Crackers can be used instead.
 Or use your favourite sweet biscuits!
-For a deliciously spiced twist, try Ginger Nut or Biscoff Speculoos cookies which work perfectly with the sweet caramel filling.
+For a spiced twist, try Ginger Nut or Biscoff Speculoos cookies, which work perfectly with the sweet caramel filling.

 - Dulce de leche – a thick caramel confection made with milk and sugar, dulce de leche forms the caramel base of the pie.
-While you can make your own version, the canned version from the supermarket is easier and more convenient (and tastes just as good!).
+While you can make your own version, the canned version from the supermarket is easier and more convenient.
 In Australia, New Zealand and the UK, cans of dulce de leche can be found in most supermarkets in the baking aisle.
-Be sure to buy caramel and not condensed milk!
+Be sure to buy caramel and not condensed milk or the filling won’t set!

-- Bananas – slice the bananas and assemble the pie when you are ready to serve it and lightly brush them with lemon juice to stop them from turning brown.
+- Bananas – to prevent the banana layer from turning brown, wait to slice the bananas and assemble the pie when you are ready to serve it.
+A light brushing of lemon juice also helps prevent browning.
 For best results, use ripe bananas that are yellow, with just a few brown spots on the skin.
 Don’t use green, underripe bananas; they are not sweet enough and you won’t get a strong banana flavour.
-And overripe bananas are too mushy.
+And overripe bananas are too mushy (save them for banana cake or muffins!).

 - Butter – regular, unsalted butter is used to bind the biscuit base.
 For best results, I recommend using real butter rather than margarine or butter substitutes.